 The PCM is one of the numerous onboard computers that serve as the engine control system’s “brain.”
 The principal inputs to the PCM come from a variety of sensors located throughout the vehicle.
 The majority of them are concerned with engine management and performance.
 These sensors fail far more frequently than any of the computers.

 The PCM is the engine’s power delivery unit’s brain.
-It regulates a variety of functions such as ignition timing, fuel delivery, emissions, turbo boost pressure, idle speed, throttle control, and much more.
+It controls different car functions such as ignition timing, fuel delivery, emissions, turbo boost pressure, idle speed, throttle control, and much more.
 While you may have heard of a Transmission Control Module (TCM) or an Engine Control Module (ECM), a PCM is in charge of both.

 So, if your car has a PCM, it either stores both of those components in a single unit or manages both operations through a single computer.
 The PCM manages all of these functions via a network of sensors.
 It begins by sending a command to an actuator and then measures the actual consequences via a sensor.